From conformal symmetries and integrability to the Electron-Ion Collider

 Introduction

 The primary goal of this research proposal is to lay the foundations for precision predictions for the physics program in deep-inelastic scattering (DIS) at the Electron-Ion-Collider (EIC).
-The commissioning of the EIC will open a new era in the exploration of strong interaction physics and hadron structure at an unprecedented level of detail.
+The commissioning of the EIC will open a new era in the exploration of the strong interaction physics and the hadron structure at an unprecedented level of detail.

 Objectives